NityaSaxena77/TodoList_SpringBoot_H2/README.md

 REST APIs are implemented using Spring Boot and in memory database H2 to create a todo list.
 The functionalities include view all tasks, add, update, delete any tasks into the system.

+# Requirements
+The application requires JDK 1.8, maven, H2 to be installed on the system.
+The username and password for the database is h2user and h2passwd respectively.
+This can be changed in the applications.properties file.

 # Test using Postman